Last update: 2022-11-16

-- How many people live in the affected community or area?
-How many children under five years of age live in the area?
+- How many people live in the affected community?
+How many are children under five years?

 - Is a vaccination programme planned or in place?

-- What are the community’s habits, practices and beliefs about hygiene, sanitation and water?
+- What are the habits, practices and beliefs about hygiene, sanitation and water?

-- Are rumours or is misinformation about hepatitis A spreading in the community?
+- Are there rumours or misinformation about Hepatitis A?
+What are the rumours?